Review by Frank Plowright

-As science-fiction Trillium is a departure for Jeff Lemire’s personal work, yet the core values of that work remain.
+As science-fiction Trillium is a departure for Jeff Lemire’s personal work, yet his core values remain.
 There’s the over-riding humanity, the ability to convey emotional complexity in subtle fashion, the use of the silent panel or dramatic pause, and his recurring themes of loss and isolation.
-So why is it that Trillium fails to satisfy?
+So why is it that Trillium fails to satisfy completely?

 It’s not, as some would have it, that there are storytelling experiments.
 Lemire sets up a bridge between an alien planet in 3797 and Earth in 1921.
 As part of the established connections a central portion of the story reads across the top level of the page to the end of the chapter, at which point the book has to be reversed to read the following section, which is printed upside down on the same pages.
 It conveys the disorientation necessary to the story, but is more gimmick than effective experiment.
 Kudos for trying something different, though.